juancaorg/design-portfolio/README.md

 Special thanks to [Kevin Powell](https://www.kevinpowell.co/) for sharing his CSS expertise to the public and most of it, for free.

 Thanks to [Warren Davies](https://alvarotrigo.com/blog/javascript-slider-how-to-make-one/) for his JS expertise.

+Thanks to [Catherine Mitagvaria](https://github.com/catherineisonline) for her transitions feedback.
+Now this has been fixed!

 And of course, all the [Stack Overflow](https://stackoverflow.com/) and [MDN](https://developer.mozilla.org/en-US/) contributors!